 - Pressure Cooker Meals: Recipes, Tips, and Explanations

-(I currently use the Power Pressure Cooker XL, but if I were to buy a second one, I would go with the 8 qt Fagor – my current cooker works fine, but I feel like I have to “hack the presets” to cook any recipe not in the book that came with the appliance.) *update: I caved on prime day and bought the 8 qt Instant Pot!
+(I currently use the Power Pressure Cooker XL, but if I were to buy a second one, I would go with the 8 qt Fagor or 8 qt Instant Pot – my current cooker works fine, but I feel like I have to “hack the presets” to cook any recipe not in the book that came with the appliance.) *update: I caved on prime day and bought the 8 qt Instant Pot!

 Everyone in the family loves this recipe.
 I’ve made it three times now and we keep eating it before I can photograph it!
-I have no doubt that it won’t be long before someone requests that I make it again.
+I have no doubt that it won’t be long before someone requests that I make another brisket again.

 - Coat all 4 sides of the brisket with equal amounts of BBQ seasoning and montreal steak seasoning.